 1 About the Project

 The Global Order Project is a network of student groups and experts, who are studying issues of Global Order in various disciplines.
-The project was established under the patronage of the former chief prosecutor of the ICC Luis Moreno Ocampo and currently includes students and university staff in Maastricht and Freiburg.
 We define Global Order broadly as: a global system, in which international actors behave according to specific determinants.
 In constructing our current and future Global Order, we see three major challenges:

 - Different academic disciplines have different understandings of Global Order as well as the actors and determinants that define it.
 This ranges from the assumption of anarchy to the rule of law, and states as only actors to the empowerment of individuals.